sarev/photonarium/README.md

 - Use "Only unknowns" to focus on faces that need tagging
 - Adjust thumbnail size with the +/- buttons

-**Fuzzy name search** — When typing a name, the autocomplete uses subsequence matching.
+**Fuzzy name search**: When typing a name, the autocomplete uses subsequence matching.
 Type "sro" to find "Steve Rose", or "jd" to find "John Doe".

-**Batch tagging** — Select multiple unknown faces (Ctrl+Click or drag-select), then type a name on any selected face.
+**Batch tagging**: Select multiple unknown faces (Ctrl+Click or drag-select), then type a name on any selected face.
 All selected faces will be tagged at once.

 ### Pick-Preferred Mode

 Double-click any known person to enter pick-preferred mode, where you can:

-- **Set the avatar** — Click the star on any face to make it the person's representative thumbnail
+- **Set the avatar**: Click the star on any face to make it the person's representative thumbnail
-- **Rename the person** — Click the rename button in the header
+- **Rename the person**: Click the rename button in the header
-- **Remove mistakes** — Select incorrectly-tagged faces and press Delete to return them to the unknown pool
+- **Remove mistakes**: Select incorrectly-tagged faces and press Delete to return them to the unknown pool
-- **Adjust recognition sensitivity** — Use the threshold slider to control how strictly faces are matched to this person.
+- **Adjust recognition sensitivity**: Use the threshold slider to control how strictly faces are matched to this person.
 Higher values require closer matches; lower values are more permissive.
 Faces that no longer meet a raised threshold are automatically returned to the unknown pool.
-- **View in context** — Double-click any face to open it in fullscreen view
+- **View in context**: Double-click any face to open it in fullscreen view

 Press Escape or click the back arrow to return to the main faces view.